AP source: Aaron Judge, Yankees reach $360M, 9-year deal

 SAN DIEGO (AP) — Aaron Judge has issued his ruling: Court remains in session in the Bronx.

-Judge is staying with the New York Yankees on a $360 million, nine-year contract, according to a person familiar with the deal.
+Judge is staying with the New York Yankees on a $360 million, nine-year contract, according to a person familiar with baseball's biggest free agent deal ever.

-The person spoke to The Associated Press on Wednesday on condition of anonymity because the AL MVP's deal had not been announced.
+The person spoke to The Associated Press on Wednesday on condition of anonymity because the AL MVP's contract had not been announced.

-Judge will earn $40 million per season, the highest average annual payout for a position player.
+Judge, who hit an American League record 62 homers last season, will earn $40 million per year, the highest average annual payout for a position player.
 The contract trails only Mike Trout's $426.5 million deal with the Los Angeles Angels and Mookie Betts' $365 million pact with the Los Angeles Dodgers for biggest in baseball history.
+Trout and Betts were already under contract when they signed those deals.

-Judge was offered a long-term deal by New York before last season that was worth $213.5 million over seven years from 2023-29.
-But he turned it down in the hours before opening day in April.
+The Yankees made a long-term offer to Judge before last season that was worth $213.5 million over seven years from 2023-29.
+But the outfielder turned it down in the hours before opening day in April.

-Judge set an American League record with 62 homers in 2022, powering the Yankees to the AL East title.
+Judge surpassed Roger Maris' AL home run mark to power New York to an AL East title.
 He also tied for the major league lead with 131 RBIs and just missed a Triple Crown with a .311 batting average.

 New York was swept by Houston in the AL Championship Series, but Judge became the first AL MVP for the Yankees since Alex Rodriguez in 2007.